 Voltmeters are not battery monitors.
 You need to measure the current as it passes a specific location.
 Voltmeters don’t do this.
 Marketing departments often lie; is this a surprise?
 Don’t look for the name, look for the shunt.
-And while looking at the shunt, you should look for a high-ampere rated shunt.
+And while looking at the shunt, you should look for a high-ampere-rated shunt.
 I will never draw 500 amps from my battery all at once, but my shunt is rated for 500 amps.
 Small shunts can burn through like a fuse, obviously dying in the process.
-The same circuit needs a fuse, rated well below the shunts rating.
+The same circuit needs a fuse, rated well below the shunt rating.
 A good shunt should also have a mounting point and not just hang from the wires.

 Super Easy Install

 Installing a shunt only requires you to make one small change to the wiring of the battery.
-Almost all the install will be on the negative post of your battery.
+Almost all the installation will be on the negative post of your battery.
 You will need a new cable between the battery and the shunt and then re-attach the cable that was on the negative post of your battery to the shunt.
 After that, you will need a small wire, to power the shunt from the positive terminal of the battery (or any other location that is on the positive side of the battery) to power the shunt.

-The critical issue in the install is that all power from the battery goes to the shunt before it goes to any other item in the RV.
+The critical issue in the installation is that all power from the battery goes to the shunt before it goes to any other item in the RV.
 The only permissible items between a shunt and the battery would be a switch and fuse.
 However, even though the switch and fuse would function in this location, they should be located on the positive side of the battery, for other reasons.

-On my install, the small wire leading to the positive side of my battery is also a temperature thermistor.
+On my installation, the small wire leading to the positive side of my battery is also a temperature thermistor.
 This is a fancy resistor that changes the resistance over calibrated temperature changes.
 All you need is a simple connection.
 This thermistor allows me to monitor the temperature inside my battery compartment.

 I went fancy; you don’t have to